 By learning from our mistakes, and by rethinking the way we live, and do business, in a globalized economy, “we could take a road to shared prosperity”, Goldin argues.
 In this sense, we should see the pandemic as a unique opportunity to tackle current and future challenges.
 “Why don’t we have a NATO-type organization to stop pandemics?”, the Oxford scholar asked.

 After his presentation, Goldin spoke with DLD founder Steffi Czerny about his faith in science, why he thinks globalization is here to stay, and how lessons learned from the Covid pandemic could help mankind tackle climate change.

-Professor Ian Goldin is the Oxford University Professor of Globalisation and Development and was the founding Director of the Oxford Martin School, the world’s leading centre for interdisciplinary research into critical global challenges.
+Ian Goldin is the Oxford University Professor of Globalisation and Development and was the founding Director of the Oxford Martin School, the world’s leading center for interdisciplinary research into critical global challenges.
 Ian is the Director of the Oxford Martin Programme on Technological and Economic Change and the Future of Work.

 Steffi Czerny is Managing Director of DLD Media and co-founder of the DLD Conference as well as its global spin-offs.
 Steffi was identified as number 30 of The 2015 Wired 100 and has also been chosen as one of the 50 most inspiring women in European tech in 2015 by inspiring50.com for her success in bringing the international digital elite together at DLD.

 |3:10||Presentation by Ian Goldin: “The reason I wrote Rescue is because I'm concerned that this pandemic is greatly exacerbating and revealing the fault lines in our societies. ”|